 - Political Inequality is a Consequence of Digital Technologies

 Let’s First define politics as both political voice and political response

 Politics is a tool used to gain power over important decisions that impact our lives.
 This tool has two parts: Voice and Response.

-Today’s modern societies in which digital technology plays a starring role is characterized by political inequality.
+Political inequality characterizes modern societies.
 Political equality is the assumed foundation of modern democracy.
 Yet, everywhere there is democracy – indeed, everywhere there is politics – there is political inequality.
 Political inequality is structured differences in influence over government decisions and the outcomes of those decisions.
 It is inequality of voice and it is inequality of response.